-The Greeks do up lamb right, and Souvla is no different.
-If you’re looking for some browned #meeeeeats with that fresh-hunted-game flavor, go here.
+The Greeks do lamb right, and Souvla is no exception.

 You can’t really go wrong with any of the meats.
 And you really, really can’t go wrong with the pork.
 If chicken sounds a bit off your speed, this should be the backup.

 A nice accompaniment to your wraps — seasoned with the perfect amount of oregano and salty cheese.
-Honestly, we're not sure we could pick oregano out of an herb lineup, but whatever, these are dang good.
+These are dang good.

 I’ll preface this by admitting that I dislike Greek yogurt.
 Sorry people, the sweet/sour/savory cream thing doesn’t do it for me.
 But it will surprise you to hear that I thought this was awesome.
 Not excessively sour — just right.
 And every one of the toppings is a nice variation on the standard (baklava crumbles hit the sweet spot).
 Can everyone else start serving yogurt like this?